apache/gravitino/rfc/rfc-2/rfc-2.md

 Each data source has its own type of definite.
 There are many different between them and `Graviton`, In order to simplify type conversions, We support mapping the relationship between the two via configure.

-The connector uses `TypeConverter` object to load the configuration YAML file of the type converter, basis on the name of the data source, Converts the filed types of the data source to `Gravition` Unified field type.
+The connector uses `TypeConverter` class to load the configuration YAML file of the type converter, basis on the name of the data source, Converts the filed types of the data source to `Gravition` Unified field type.

 The rule of the `Graviton` type converter configure file is `{data-source-name}-{version}-type-converter.yaml`,
 Each data source has a `default` version as the base configure file.

-When there is a difference between the new version of the data source field type and the default version, We can replace the default version with the higher version.
+When there is a difference between the new version of the data source field type and the default version, `TypeConverter` can replace the default version with the higher version.

+#### Rule of the configure file name
 ```bash
 hive-default-type-converter.yaml
 hive-3.1.3-type-converter.yaml
 ```

-The format of the type converter configure file like this
+#### Format of the configure file
 ```bash
 # Hive Type to Graviton Type
 datasource.type.to.graviton.type.converter: